vc27/Documentation/launch-protocol.md

 ### General Site Items
+This list is for a basic brochure wp site.
+It is a simple list of commonly overlooked items that will come back to haunt you later.
+Copy and paste this list into your PM tool and check them off as they have been confirmed as completed.

 - Click through and review every url on the site
 - Check requested Social Network links
 - Test all forms